 MDWID was formed on July 7, 1992 when its residents successfully petitioned the Pima County Board of Supervisors to form a domestic water improvement district in order to have an independent and direct voice in water issues rather than being a part of the City of Tucson Water without a voice.
-The District now has over 21,000 customer accounts, with service areas located on the northwest, northeast, and southwest portions of Tucson.
+The District has over 21,400 customer accounts including private fire riser connections, with service areas located on the northwest, northeast, and southwest portions of Tucson.
 A five member elected Board of Directors, from within its boundaries governs the District.